Snowpipe Streaming costs

 Account administrators (users with the ACCOUNTADMIN role) or users with a role granted the MONITOR USAGE global privilege can use SQL commands to view the credits billed to your Snowflake account within a specified date range.
 You can use the following views to query the history of data migrated into Snowflake tables, the amount of time spent loading data into Snowflake tables using Snowpipe Streaming, and the credits consumed.

-You can also view the total costs, including both compute and client costs, by querying the metering history when the SERVICE_TYPE
+To view the total Snowpipe Streaming costs, including both compute and client costs, query the metering history when the SERVICE_TYPE is set to SNOWPIPE_STREAMING.

 For more information about querying the total Snowpipe Streaming costs, see a SQL example.